benjymous/annotations/sandman/sandman.32.md

 Page 15 panel 2:  Martin Tenbones has indeed found his way to the real world, through the unexplained magic of the Plot Device (or perhaps the Porpentine).

+        panel 4 & 5: Note the yellow liquid on the ground & dripping off the lady's skirt; apparently, she wet herself.

 Page 16 panel 1:  _Breakfast at Tiffany's_ is a novel by Truman Capote, later made into a movie starring Audrey Hepburn.
+_Breakfast at Tiffany's_ was about a woman (Hepburn's character, in the movie), who would always go window shopping at Tiffany's (a high-class department story in New York.
+See my annotation on page 10, panel 3).
+This is what Barbie is referring to when she says "Breakfast first.
+Window shopping later".
 	Panel 2:  Wanda is correct.
 Sleep deprivation studies have shown conclusively that people who are prevented from entering REM sleep, the dreaming phase, become psychotic in a matter of weeks.